rmgevana/Coursera-Getting-and-Cleaning-Data-Project/README.md

 # Coursera-Getting-and-Cleaning-Data-Project
-Repo as a course assignment in Johns Hopkins University Getting and Cleaning Data R programming course.
+This is the course project for the Getting and Cleaning Data Coursera course.

-Overview

-This project serves to demonstrates the collection and cleaning of an existing data set that can be used for later analysis.

-A full description of the data used in this project can be found at The UCI Machine Learning Repository

-The source data for this project can be found here.
-Summary

-The following is a summary description of the project instructions

-You should create one R script called run_analysis.R that does the following.
+The R script, `run_analysis.R`, does the following:

-    Merges the training and the test sets to create one data set.
-    Extracts only the measurements on the mean and standard deviation for each measurement.
-    Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive activity names.
+1. Download the dataset if it does not already exist in the working directory
+2. Load the activity and feature info
+3. Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation
+4. Loads the activity and subject data for each dataset, and merges those columns with the dataset
+5. Merges the two datasets
+6. Converts the `activity` and `subject` columns into factors
-    Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+7. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-Additional Information

-You can find additional information about the variables, data and transformations in the CodeBook.md file.
+The end result is shown in the file `tidy.txt`.